tylermercer/personal-website/src/content/posts/software/free-lunches.md

 abjectly _not_ the right answer for every problem, unless you squint hard enough that screws, eye-bolts, and your mobile users' big toes all look like nails.
-But they have consistently branded themselves as universal solutions, in a way that, I believe, has misled many developers, especially ones who don't take it upon themselves to seriously consider options outside the "React bubble."
+But they have consistently branded themselves as universal solutions, in a way that, I believe, has misled many developers, especially ones who don’t take it upon themselves to seriously consider options outside the "React bubble."

 ## Unfortunate Side Effects of Sensible Thinking

-Now, to be clear, I don't think educators or framework marketers are maliciously scheming to keep hapless developers in the React bubble.
-Returning to Voss's point about the equilibrium existing for rational reasons, educators and framework authors have a lot of rational reasons to focus on React.
+Now, to be clear, I don’t think educators or framework marketers are maliciously scheming to keep hapless developers in the React bubble.
+Returning to Voss’s point about the equilibrium existing for rational reasons, educators and framework authors have a lot of rational reasons to focus on React.
 The ecosystem is huge, and the market for React developers is equally massive.
-But by not actively pointing developers to other, non-React web dev approaches when those solutions would be better suited to the task at hand, they've perpetuated that status quo.
+But by not actively pointing developers to other, non-React web dev approaches when those solutions would be better suited to the task at hand, they’ve perpetuated that status quo.

-As pointed out by Voss, developers aren't irrational or stupid for using React either.[^started-with-react] Rather, developers are _efficiently lazy_ for using React, and laziness is in many respects a highly valuable attribute for developers.
+As pointed out by Voss, developers aren’t irrational or stupid for using React either.[^started-with-react] Rather, developers are _efficiently lazy_ for using React, and laziness is in many respects a highly valuable attribute for developers.
 However, in this specific case, our laziness as developers, combined with the